 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us, for which they received or will receive customary fees and expenses.
 Charlotte Stratos, who has agreed to join our board of directors upon completion of this offering, is a consulting Senior Advisor to the Investment Banking Division of Morgan Stanley & Co.
 Incorporated, one of the underwriters of this offering.
-An affiliate of RBS Securities Inc., one of the underwriters of this offering, is a lender under the new term credit facility for which we have entered into a commitment letter.
-In such capacity as a lender and as an agent under our credit facilities, such affiliate of RBS Securities Inc., has received, and may receive in the future, customary fees and commissions.
+An affiliate of RBS Securities Inc., one of the underwriters of this offering, is a lender under certain of our existing credit facilities and a lender under the new term credit facility for which we have entered into a commitment letter.
+In such capacity as a lender and as an agent under our credit facilities, such affiliate of RBS Securities Inc. has received, and may receive in the future, customary fees and commissions.